Shaping facts to feelings – debating intellectual dishonesty

 The United States spent 2025 deeply divided, with no sign of healing.
 Pew Research polling showed that seven out of ten republicans think that the opposite side is immoral while six of ten democrats thinks the same of their rivals.

-Monroe Redux: the rerun of “the Ugly American”
+Monroe Redux: the return of “the Ugly American”

 US foreign policy took on a blunt, old-fashioned tone.
 Pressure on Canada and Mexico increased.
 Talk of annexing Greenland resurfaced.
 Venezuela, caught in the maw of Yanqui bullying and bluster, waits nervously for Washington’s next move.
 The administration promised imminent land operations – and then bombed Nigeria!
 The revival of the old Monroe Doctrine felt, as baseball wizz Yogi Berra once remarked, like déjà vu all over again, not as strategy, but as instinct.
 Influence asserted, consultation discarded.
 The “ugly American” was back, and unapologetic.